The Java EE 7 Tutorial

 lib, a directory that contains JAR files that contain enterprise beans, and JAR archives of libraries called by server-side classes

 web.xml file if it uses JavaServer Faces technology, if it must specify certain kinds of security information, or if you want to override information specified by web component annotations.

 You can also create application-specific subdirectories (that is, package directories) in either the document root or the

 A web module can be deployed as an unpacked file structure or can be packaged in a JAR file known as a Web Archive (WAR) file.
 Because the contents and use of WAR files differ from those of JAR files, WAR file names use a

 .war extension.
 The web module just described is portable; you can deploy it into any web container that conforms to the Java Servlet specification.

-To deploy a WAR on the GlassFish Server, the file must contain a runtime deployment descriptor.
-The runtime DD is an XML file that contains such information as the context root of the web application and the mapping of the portable names of an application's resources to the GlassFish Server's resources.
-The GlassFish Server web application runtime DD is named
+You can provide a runtime deployment descriptor (DD) when you deploy a WAR on GlassFish Server, but it is not required under most circumstances.
+The runtime DD is an XML file that may contain such information as the context root of the web application, the mapping of the portable names of an application's resources to GlassFish Server resources, and the mapping of an application's security roles to users, groups, and principals defined in GlassFish Server.
+The GlassFish Server web application runtime DD, if used, is named

 glassfish-web.xml and is located in the

-WEB-INF directory (it is rarely used).
-The structure of a web module that can be deployed on the GlassFish Server is shown in Figure 5-3.
+WEB-INF directory.
+The structure of a web module that can be deployed on GlassFish Server is shown in Figure 5-3.

 Figure 5-3 Web Module Structure